nathangeffen/cagl/docs/macros.md

 Some convenience macros have also been defined for frequently needed data types such as hash tables and trees whose elements are C strings or dictionaries (a struct composed of two C strings, the first string being the key).

-The following code gives an example of how to invoke every macro.
+The following code gives an example of how to invoke every declaration and definition macro.
+One of the CAGL tests is to check that this code compiles properly.

 ```C
 #include <cagl/array.h>